 Students are assigned summer reading books specific to their course placement for English and social studies classes.
 Reading assignments must be completed before the first day of school.
 Please review the Summer Reading List to find your student’s required books.
 You may purchase books from your chosen retailer.
 Please note: The Accelerated World History I summer reading assignment is coming soon.

 Technology Boot Camp – Attendance is Mandatory

-At the CB Tech Boot Camp, incoming freshmen will receive instructor-led basic iPad, digital citizenship and Schoology training to prepare for CB’s 1 to 1 iPad program.
-We will also give students knowledge about our school policies and procedures.
+At the CB Tech Boot Camp, incoming freshmen will receive instructor-led basic iPad, digital citizenship and Schoology training to prepare for CB’s 1:1 iPad program.
+We will also give you students knowledge about our school policies and procedures.
 Students are expected to bring their iPads to the camp.

 Prior to attending the Tech Boot Camp, students should have their Apple ID created.
 Click here if you need to set up your Apple ID.
 We suggest students have their own email address and Apple ID.
 The following apps will also need to be downloaded:

 - Microsoft Suite (Outlook email, Word, PowerPoint, Excel and Teams)

 - Scoir Student